prateek3255/blog/src/blog/react-component-library-with-storybook-6.md

 - Integrate [Netlify](https://www.netlify.com/) or some other service to automatically deploy the Storybook whenever a PR is merged into master and to generate pull previews whenever a new PR is opened.
 - Setup test cases [using React Testing library and Jest](https://www.pluralsight.com/guides/how-to-test-react-components-in-typescript).
-- Add [code-splitting](https://github.com/rollup/rollup-starter-code-splitting) to let the consumer application import only the required components instead of the whole library.
+- [Make the library tree-shakeable](https://blog.theodo.com/2021/04/library-tree-shaking/) so that your consumer application only ends up including the components that are used in the application instead of the entire library.